-7 (1) Notwithstanding anything contained in this By-Law, any person may make application to Council to be granted an exemption from any of the provisions of this By-Law with respect to driving a truck on a highway for which that person might be prosecuted.
+6A.
+(1) Notwithstanding anything contained in this By-Law, any person may make application to Council to be granted an exemption from any of the provisions of this By-Law with respect to driving a truck on a highway for which that person might be prosecuted.

-(2) An application for an exemption shall be filed with the Municipal Clerk and shall include
+(2) An application for an exemption shall be filed with the Clerk and shall include,

-- (a) a complete Truck Route Bylaw application form, attached to this Bylaw as Appendix A; and - (b) the application fee, as prescribed by Administrative Order Number 15.
+(a) a complete Truck Route Bylaw Exemption application form; and

+(b) the application fee, as prescribed by Administrative Order Number 15.

-(3) The Municipal Clerk shall schedule the application to be heard during a Council session.
+(3) The Clerk shall schedule the application to be heard during a Council meeting.

-(4) Notice of the time, date and purpose of the Council Session at which the hearing is proposed to take place shall be
+(4) Notice of the time, date and purpose of the Council meeting at which the hearing is proposed to take place shall be,

-(a) mailed to the assessed owner or owners as shown in the records of the Regional Assessment Office, of property that abuts the portion of the highway that will be the subject of the hearing; or
+(a) mailed to the assessed owner or owners, as shown in the Assessment Roll, of property that abuts the portion of the highway that will be the subject of the hearing; or